situx/samian-lod/_pages/doc.md

 {% include figure image_path="/assets/images/Samian_amt_model.png" %}

 The data contains strings with vague expressions.
-We model this vagueness using the Academic Meta Tool.
+This vagueness is modelled using the Academic Meta Tool.
 The AMT-Model depends on the keywords **AND** (_AMT-weight = 1_) and **OR** (_AMT-weight/2_).
 Attributions for e.g. productionscenters can result in more than one place, which has to be recorded accordingly.
 This vagueness has been taken into consideration with the Linked Open Samian Ware Project.